qrtl/rmm-custom/product_name_generator/README.rst

 Usage
 =====

+To generate product names using the OpenAI API:

-- Go to the Product form.
+-  Go to the Product list view.
-- Click on one of the Extra Product Media items.
+-  Select the products for which you want to generate names.
-- Click the "Generate Product Name" button.
+-  Click "Generate Product Name Using OpenAI" from the Action dropdown.

 Bug Tracker
 ===========